 As I note elsewhere, there is evidence that baby care influences how much babies cry.
 However, there are plenty of parents who strive to do everything right, and still find themselves coping with colic.

-The causes of colic: Putting the risk of disease in perspective
+The physiological causes of colic: Putting the risk of disease in perspective

 For example, in one study, researchers included criteria like diarrhea and spasm.
 They found that almost 45% of these colicky babies responded favorably when treated for transient lactose intolerance (Kanabar et al 2001).

-So if your baby has colic, it’s important to screen her for disease.
-A variety of diseases can be causes of colic—diseases that include cow’s milk protein intolerance, carbohydrate malabsorption, infantile migraine, or acid reflux.
+So if your baby has colic, it’s important to screen him or her for physical ailments.
+A variety of medical conditions can cause colic symptoms, including cow’s milk protein intolerance / allergy, carbohydrate malabsorption, infantile migraine, and acid reflux.
 I provide the details below.

-In one randomized, double-blind study formula-fed babies who suffered from colic were assigned to receive cow’s milk formula.
-The other group of colicky babies was assigned to receive extensively hydrolyzed whey formula.
+For example, in one randomized, double-blind study, formula-fed babies who suffered from colic were assigned to receive cow’s milk formula.
+The other group of colicky babies was assigned to receive extensively hydrolyzed whey formula (i.e., a formula where the offending cow’s milk proteins have been processed to make them hypo-allergenic).
 At the end of one week, the babies on extensively hydrolyzed whey formula cried about an hour less each day (Lucassen et al 2000).

-Experiments that substituted casein hydrolysate formula have also reported a reduction in colic symptoms (Forsyth 1989; Hill et al 1995; Lucassen et al 1998).
+Studies that substituted extensively hydrolyzed casein formula for regular cow’s milk formula have also reported a reduction in colic symptoms (Forsyth 1989; Hill et al 1995; Lucassen et al 1998).

 Cow’s milk protein isn’t the only ingredient that babies might have trouble digesting.
 One intriguing, double-blind experiment gave 5-month old infants one of two types of juice—